 Speed Testing Under Load

-The higher the RPMs a drill maintains, the faster the bit moves through the material.
+The more the drill keeps up the RPM while working, the faster the bit moves through the material.
 On the other hand, the closer a drill is to its no-load speed, the more efficiently it’s working and the lower the strain on the motor.
-A balance of both gives you optimal performance and motor life, and we use both to calculate our scores.
+A good balance between the two gives you optimal performance and motor life.

 Matching the Accessory to the Power Tool